 People who are embarrassed about their smile may want to consider gum contouring to improve the symmetry and balance of their smile.
 The term is synonymous with gum reshaping, and the terms can be used interchangeably.
 Gum contouring, or reshaping, is a cosmetic procedure that evens out the gum line and may also offer medical benefits.

-Gum reshaping is available at Sedation and Implant Dentistry Irvine in Irvine and the surrounding area.
+Gum reshaping is available at Total Care Implant Dentistry in Irvine and the surrounding area.
 People who are looking for a simple and effective way of improving their smile may want to consider gum contouring.
 We can discuss the procedure and help determine if it is a good choice.
 Call us at (949) 258-9682 to schedule an appointment.

 Reasons For Gum Reshaping

 Most people probably do not think about their gums often except when they floss or are at the dentist’s office.
 However, for some people, gum tissue can be a real concern.
 It may be uneven, which causes the smile to look asymmetrical.

 The gum tissue may be too high, which makes the teeth look longer than normal.
 The tissue may also be too low, which makes the teeth look small.
 According to the National Library of Medicine, the latter effect is known as a gummy smile, and it occurs when the gum line drops 4 mm or more.